 FACT vs. FICTION: The Truth Behind Saratoga Hospital's Medical Office Center Plans

 Addressing Distortions from the Neighborhood Group

 Leaders in this city are considering 18 changes to align the Saratoga Springs zoning map with the city’s Comprehensive Plan, as required by state law.
 One change could clear the way for Saratoga Hospital to build a medical office center near the main hospital campus.
 A small group of residents in the surrounding mixed-use neighborhood opposes that zoning change—and is spreading false information about the hospital and its plans.
 Saratoga Hospital sets the record straight on some of the neighbors’ most egregious false claims.

-In a news release this week, the group—which calls itself Saratoga Concerned Neighbors—said this about the proposed zone change: “… only one entity benefits…”
+In a recent news release, the group—which calls itself Saratoga Concerned Neighbors—has said this about the proposed zone change: “… only one entity benefits…”